JST1703/scc/src/doc.md

 The menu component is used for navigation.
 It is used to switch between pages.
 It is a simple drop out menu on the left.

+##### NextPrevButton

+This is used for switching between pages, but only back and forth.

 ##### ScrollButton

 This is used for scrolling back to top, if the user has scrolled a certain distance down.